Parent Carer Peer Support training course

 Our next course

-We are currently planning to run courses in Autumn 2026 and Spring 2027
+We are currently planning to run courses in Autumn 2026 and applications will open soon.

 What will the PCPS course cover?